 Read more about the history of North Hinksey Conduit House.

 Before You Go

-Opening Times: The site is open 10am-4pm, Thursday to Sunday, from April until October.
-The Conduit House is also open Bank Holidays during this time.
+Opening Times: Access to the interior of the conduit house is only possible during special events.
+The exterior is open 10am-4pm, Thursday to Sunday, from April until October and is also open on Bank Holidays during this period.
 The site is closed from October until April.
-The exterior only is available for viewing.
-View details.

 Dogs: Dogs on leads are welcome.